Squiblydoo/ModBringer/README.md

 ModBringer now backs up the appropriate files for all modding categories and handles all modding categories.
 ModBringer now has maintenance options.

+Minor Update: I updated the skins in the Repository but not in the release.
+These updated skins are identical graphically, but they use MGCB (MonoGame Content Builder) for compressing the XNB for use by the game.
+We had previously been using https://github.com/LeonBlade/xnbcli, but the XNB files were usually 16K KB.
+With MGCB they are ~200 KB in size.

 # Contributing
 If you would like to contribute to ModBringer with content such as Skins and Mods to the offical releases, please issue a request through Github, join the ScourgeBringer Discord, or contact me (Squiblydoo).